jusqua/galaxy-book4-linux/README.md

 The latest firmware is needed, so update through Windows Update.

 See the [samsung-galaxybook-extras](https://github.com/joshuagrisham/samsung-galaxybook-extras) platform driver to enable platform hotkeys and settings.
-For now the `SAM0430` ACPI device is not listed in the platform driver ACPI devices ID list, but I opened a [pull request](https://github.com/joshuagrisham/samsung-galaxybook-extras/pull/38) for this.

 ## Known issues